6.6 Integrated Contraindication and Priority Scenarios

 - The safest answer usually addresses urgent threats first: systemic infection, ischemia, bleeding, rapidly worsening tissue, or exposed critical structures.

-- A strong exam approach is to identify etiology, danger signs, cause control, referral need, and reevaluation before choosing a product.
+- A strong approach is to identify etiology, danger signs, cause control, referral need, and reevaluation before choosing a product.

 Prioritize danger, cause, and scope